particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 For [products](/getting-started/console/console/#product-tools), it's possible receive product events sent by devices using webhooks or the Server-Sent-Events (SSE) data stream.
-This allows events sent from devices to be received by the product even if the devices are claimed to different accounts.
-Note that the product event stream is unidirectional from device to the cloud.
-It's not possible to subscribe to product events on a device.

 ---